ExclamationLabs/connector-grafana/README.md

    </td>
    <td>No
    </td>
-   <td>When a dashboard template is supplied the connector will attempt to create a new Grafana Dashboard for an organization containing the uid of the newly created or updated Datasource.
-This is done through substitution of any string sequence “&lt;DataSourceUID>” or “__DataSourceUID__” with the actual UID of the newly created Datasource.
+   <td>When a dashboard template is supplied the connector will attempt to create a new Grafana Dashboard for an organization containing the UID of the newly created or updated Datasource.
+This is done through substitution of any string sequence “__DataSourceUID__” with the actual UID of the newly created Datasource.
    </td>
   </tr>
   <tr>